warthog9/tenstorrent.github.io/core/getting-started/README.md

 ### Step 7: Verify System Configuration and Test TT-SMI

-Once the hardware and system software are installed, verify that your system has been configured properly.

-Run the `tt-smi` utility.
+Once your hardware and system software are installed, verify that your system has been configured properly by running the `tt-smi` utility.

-This should bring up a display that looks as below.
+You should see an interface like this one:

 ![tt-smi](/images/tt_smi.png)

-This is the default mode where the user can see device information, telemetry, and firmware.
+Within TT-SMI, you can see device information, telemetry, and firmware.
 If TT-SMI runs without errors, congratulations!
 You're ready to use your Tenstorrent device.
+Take note of any host compatibility warnings.

 ## Installation